 As noted above, the Limited Compliance Reviews that are part of our post-purchase QC reviews are designed to assess whether the mortgage loans comply with certain laws that may result in assignee liability and for compliance with laws restricting points and fees.
-As our Limited Compliance Reviews do not include examination of documents to ensure that a mortgage loan complies with all laws and regulations relating to the origination of the loan we deemed these findings to be Out of Scope Exceptions.
+Our Limited Compliance Reviews do not include examination of documents to ensure that a mortgage loan complies with all laws and regulations relating to the origination of the loan.
 Investors should note that the only potential Significant Findings uncovered during such review would relate to mortgage loans that we find to have violated laws that may result in assignee liability or that restrict points and fees.